bearcott/HNReader/README.md

 - scroll up to refresh top of feed
 - numbers on the left to symbolize the 30th, 60th, etc post so you do not get lost scrolling
-- implement reddit scroll position fix when collapsing comments
-- make comment bars more visible ( a little )
 - last updated counter in bottom right
-- fix scroll bar positioning (disable scrolling of page when looking at an items)
-- add description to items
-- fix hover effect of article comment (you should visually see what comment is collapsed when hovering on the right)
-- why are there empty comments?
-- fix comment on main page alignment
-- better comment formatting
-  - code blocks
-  - indenting and bolding
-  - make links open in a new tab
 - save last viewed article in bottom right corner
 - override the refresh on browser
   - when updating the list, diff the position of posts to show green when a post goes up and red when a post goes down